Home > Science Why Near-Death Experiences Are Not Hallucinations

 The major difference between hallucinations and NDEs is that NDEs do not involve such distortions of reality.
 NDEs have been described as perceptions of a hyper-reality superimposed over current reality.
 NDEs can be induced in many ways and the Triggers of the NDE section of this website lists them and provides examples.
 But all this proves is there exists a biological component to NDEs.
 Near-death researchers do not deny the existence of a biological component to NDEs.
 Near-death studies have discovered the existence of a metaphysical “umbilical cord” connecting the physical body with the subtle body during the out-of-body experience component of the NDE.
 This cord corresponds with a boundary or “point of no return” during NDEs which cannot be crossed without resulting in irreversible death.
 Evidence shows that when this cord is severed, this point of no return has been crossed and death results.

 There is also an assumption among skeptics that a person’s subjective experience – even consciousness itself – is not objectively real.
 They assume only physical things are real and anything else is not.
 These include the experiences of intuition, the taste of wine, or even seeing the color red.
 But there are serious problems in denying the existence of subjective reality.
-Here are some comments by experts in this field:

-Psychologist John Gibbs states:
+a.
+John Gibbs

-“NDE accounts from varied times and cultures were found to be more orderly, logical, defined and predictable than comparable accounts from drug or illness-induced hallucination.
+Psychologist John Gibbs states: “NDE accounts from varied times and cultures were found to be more orderly, logical, defined and predictable than comparable accounts from drug or illness-induced hallucination.
 Impressive data from Tart, Moody and Carl Becker also argue for the objective elements of an NDE, including returning with knowledge later verified and third-party observations of odd death-bed phenomena (such as luminosity or apparitions).”

 Neuropsychiatrist Peter Fenwick, describes the difference between the NDE and hallucinations: